 Bank fees of the payer’s bank shall be covered by the payer.
 Bank fees of the receiving bank shall be covered by the beneficiary.
 Bank fees of any intermediary bank, shall be covered by the Registered Participant.

 The Registered Participant shall not be entitled to offset any amount, or withhold any debts arising in connection with obligations resulting from a Shadow Auction, against any claims towards the Allocation Platform, whether or not arising out of a Shadow Auction.
-Nevertheless, the right to offset and the right to withhold are not excluded in case the Registered Participant’s claim against Allocation Platform is established by a legally binding judgement or is uncontested.
+Nevertheless, the right to offset and the right to withhold are not excluded in case the Registered Participant’s claim against Allocation Platform is established by a legally binding judgment or is uncontested.

 Article 44